(Updated in 2023) I know what you’re thinking: “Tulip fields in Germany? Wait. Don’t you mean, ‘Drive to the Netherlands and see the tulips there?'”

 The town of Grevenbroich, just southwest of Düsseldorf has around 100 hectares (250 acres) of tulip fields, but the actual location fluctuates from season to season.

-To find the exact location of the tulip fields in Germany in 2021, type “Tulpenfeld Grevenbroich 2021” into Google Maps and it will take you right to it.
-Follow the tulip field’s Instagram for some updates, and the exact location each year (the fields change seasonally).
+To find the exact location of the tulip fields in Germany in 2023*, type “Tulpenfelder Paulushof” into Google Maps and it will take you right to it.

 When to Visit the Tulip Fields in Germany

-Knowing when to visit a tulip field is key.
+Knowing when to visit a tulip field in Germany is key.
 Show up too early and you just see a sea of green.
-Get there too late and the vibrant colors are picked and on their way out.
+Get there too late and the vibrant colors are chopped off and on their way out.

 What Season to Visit

 Mid to late April seems to be the sweet spot for seeing the tulips at their best.
-The super sweet lady working at the field said they expect the flowers will stick around until the the first week of May this year.
+They usually stick around until the first week of May; that’s when you’ll start to see them chop them down.

 If you can plan it right, you could see the cherry blossom street in Bonn, Germany, and then drive an hour north to see the tulip fields!